Notification to Agency

 Retirement Division no later than the close of business on the last

 business day prior to your Date of Retirement.

 - Forms Your Agency Will Provide:

-These forms include: your retirement application, an income payment
+forms include: your retirement application, an income payment election

-election form, a health and dental enrollment form, a spouse waiver
+form, a health and dental enrollment form, a spouse waiver form, state

 - The following forms are available on-line at: